P26/40 tank: Design

 The turret was operated by two crew members and this was a significant drawback as it put excessive workload on the tank's commander.
 At that time, most new tanks were designed with three-man turrets.
 Moreover, it lacked a commander's cupola.

 The main weapon was the 75/34 gun, a development of the Model 37 divisional gun (34 calibres long), retaining the same dimensions.
 This weapon had a muzzle velocity of around 700 m/s; and was normally provided with around 75 rounds of ammunition.
 Its armour-piercing shells could penetrate roughly 70 mm of armour at 500 meters.
 For secondary armament, the P 40 had a co-axial machine-gun and another which could be used in the anti-aircraft role, eschewing the traditional dual mount in the hull; the standard ammunition load was also lower, only around 600 rounds, compared to 3,000 of the "M" series.

 The mechanical systems were a development of the "M" series, in particular the leaf spring suspension which was reliable, but in rough terrain would not allow speeds similar to the more modern Christie suspension or torsion bar suspension.
-Nevertheless, the good power-to-weight ratio represented a significant improvement in mobility over its predecessors.
+Nevertheless, the power-to-weight ratio represented a significant improvement in mobility over its predecessors.

 The armour, quite resistant by Italian standards, was sloped and 60 mm thick at the turret front and mantlet (by comparison the M13/40 had 42 mm), but it was still riveted at a time when most tanks were constructed by welding.
 Compared to welded armour, riveted armour is vulnerable to breaking apart at the joints meaning that even quite resistant plates can be defeated by rivet failures.
 The front armour had a compound slope with a best facing of 50 mm/45 degrees.